yevh/ye_payloads/File Inclusion/README.md

 Can lead to:
 ------------------------------------------------------------
-Code execution on the web server.
+-Code execution on the web server.
-Code execution on the client-side such as JavaScript which can lead to other attacks such as cross site scripting (XSS).
+-Code execution on the client-side such as JavaScript which can lead to other attacks such as cross site scripting (XSS).
-Denial of Service (DoS).
+-Denial of Service (DoS).
-Sensitive Information Disclosure.
+-Sensitive Information Disclosure.

 Types: